OpenDSA/OpenDSA/RST/en/Tutorials/cmdline.rst

    The man command is extremely useful for learning about the syntax/usage of a command

-*\*Author's Note: The man command should be available in any GNU-style terminal.
+*\*Note: The man command should be available in any GNU-style terminal.
 If you are using Windows the native Command Prompt does not have a man command.*

 |
+..
+Does not work with new LTI support.
+..
 Give the terminal a try.

-.. avembed:: AV/Tutorials/terminal.html ka
+.. .. avembed:: AV/Tutorials/terminal.html ka